-From light bulb manufacturer to specialist in health technology: Philips has been involved in healthcare from the very beginning.
+From light bulb factory to specialist in health technology: Philips has been involved in health care since the early years.

 The information presented in Brabant Brand Box is offered free-of-charge for positive stories about Brabant.

 It seems a huge step.
 But health is in Philips' genes.
 “Everything we do focuses on improving people’s lives through meaningful innovation.”

 “The development from light bulb manufacturer to specialist in health technology: Philips has been involved in healthcare from the very beginning.
 Hans de Jong, President of Philips Netherlands, points to a prominently lit display cabinet in the Philips Museum in Eindhoven.
 It contains an X-ray tube that they first produced in Eindhoven in 1919.
 “X-ray tubes mainly came from Germany in the early 1900s.
 During the First World War, that source of supply dried up abruptly, as did the flow of repair parts.
 Leading radiologists asked us whether we could repair those tubes.
 We were the obvious choice: as a manufacturer of incandescent light bulbs, we obviously had a good understanding of electrical engineering; after all an X-ray tube is a form of electron tube, just like a radio valve.
 When the First World War ended, we decide to develop these X-ray tubes ourselves.
 So there is an uninterrupted line of development from the first X-ray tube to our current Healthcare IT.”